 Are you seeking a campus with a fairly balanced mix of males to females?

 At Alaska Pacific University, the male to female student ratio is above the national average of about 40:60 with a student body that is mostly female.

 This university is ranked at #1,687 in male to female diversity nationwide.
 The undergraduate population is comprised of 97 males and 185 females.

 Analyze Male/Female Diversity at Alaska Pacific

-Where available, the chart below includes the male to female percentage among Alaska Pacific's faculty, as well as students.
+Where available, the chart below includes the male to female percentage among Alaska Pacific's undergraduate students.